ShubhamShinde96/shubhamshinde96/README.md

 &nbsp;

-Having 3 years of experience in Android Application development using Core Java and Kotlin.
+Having 5 years of experience in Android Application development using Kotlin and Core Java.

 I am passionate about Mobile Applications & I enjoy learning new things.

-These are some public repositories which is like a demonstration of the skills that I have and some usefull techniques & solution that anyone can use for their personal work.
+These are some public repositories that are like learning projects & demonstrations of the skills that I have and some useful techniques & solutions that anyone can use for their work.

-Apart from the official work I am currently working to bring some more open source & interesting android projects.
+Apart from the official work I am currently working to bring some more interesting Android projects.

 <!--
 **ShubhamShinde96/shubhamshinde96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.